-In the U9 and U10 divisions the players should be encouraged to try all the positions so they can find out which one they like the best and it gives the coaching staff a chance to see which position the player is best suited for.
-In the higher divisions most of players will be accustomed to playing a certain position but changes can still be made.
+In the U12 divisions most of players will be accustomed to playing a certain position but changes can still be made.
 Try to place the players into a playing position as soon as you can.
-It takes several months for a U10 player to learn and become comfortable with a position so leave then in one position and avoid moving their position around from game to game.
+It takes several months for a U12 player to learn and become comfortable with a position so leave then in one positon and avoid moving their position around from game to game.
 If they are playing forward in one game you will be encouraging them to stay up high and attack and in the next game if they are playing defense you will be telling them to stay back and defend.
-This just confuses the players and increase the time needed for them to learn a playing position.
+This just confuses the players and increases the time needed for them to learn a playing position.